osamahan999/wsbTycoon/README.txt

 src
-	htmlCSS
+	home page
-		home.html - html for the home page homeStyleSheet.css - css for the home.html page
+		home.html - html mark up for home page homeStyleSheet.css - css that goes with home.html
+		watchListLoadPrices.php - pulls watch-list data for specific users. information will be put on home page. login and registration
+		logInPage.php - a page where you put your credentials and it checks if you're in the system. if so, logged in. wsbRegister.php - a page where you can register an account into our database searchBar
+		searchBar.html - test search bar
+		searchBarSearch.php - gets top 5 closest search results. will be called each time a character is added/deleted from search bar
+		BST
+			BinarySearchTree.js - loads up stock data into bst, and then performs search. most likely will not be used.
+SQL simply better.
+	SQL
+		wsblog.sql - MYSQLDUMP file for our database stock api ajax
-		stockSearch.html - simple page with a button that calls searchPage.js to test the javascript wsb.jpg - the logo
+		stockSearch.html - test html page with a button that calls stockSearch.js stockSearch.js - ajax requests for stock data

-		scripts
-			companylist.csv - csv file of all companies on the NASDAQ with their stock symbol and other info jquery.min.js - jquery file
+	util
+		access
-			logInfo.php - database login information
+			logInfo.php - database access info
-			logInPage.php - page in which you can attempt to log in searchBarSearch.php - looks up stocks from the company list on our sql server stockNamesSQL.php - program that populates the table stocks with the file companylist.csv stockSearch.js - ajax requests specific stock data and prints it wsbRegister.php - allows you to create a user which gets added to the database SQL
-		wsblog.sql - our mysql database backup
+		csv files
+			companylist.csv - has most stocks with data for each one in it. external libraries
+			jquery.min.js - jQuery
+		helper scripts
+			createUsersTable.php - creates the users table when called getSortedArray.php - outputs the alphabetically sorted 2D array of stock names and symbols as a string. stockNameSQL.php - populates stocks table with companylist.csv 's data images
+			wsb.jpg - wallstreetbets icon

+README.txt